Spiritmarsrover/PointCloudVideoAvatar/README.md

 ## 🚧 Known Limitations

-- VRChat video textures are limited to **1080p** resolution.
-- No live decoding support (future project may handle this).
-- Frame rate and depth precision depend on your system’s performance.
+- Recording above 1080p is not recommended.
+- Hand is shaky.
+Might a angular resolution problem

 ---

-## 📚 Future Plans
+## Future

-- Avatar-side decoding & reconstruction.
-- Improved shader visualization.
-- Automatic equirectangular export format.
+- Add a toggle to drop the camera

 ---

-## 🧱 License

-MIT License (or your preferred license here)

----

 ## 📸 Credits

-- Original concept and shader work by **Spiritmarsrover**
+- Depth encoding and major hacking of **ShaderMotion** by **Spiritmarsrover**
-- Based on methods from **ShaderMotion** encoding system
+- Thanks for **ShaderMotion** for the encoding system